About the Facilitators

 Marianne Kempa, SSND

 Marianne Kempa, SSND, a School Sister of Notre Dame, is currently serving as a Minister of Pastoral Care at the SSND retirement and Health Care Center.
 Marianne is a graduate of Siena Retreat Center’s Spiritual Guidance Training Program and continues to offer spiritual guidance as she welcomes companions to embrace the ‘star within’ and celebrate God’s abundance.
 She has a master’s degree in Pastoral Ministry, as well as degrees in Administration and Education.
+Marianne currently has a waiting list for this retreat.

 Miriam Brown, OP